-Purpose of a Child Protection Policy To inform staff, parents, volunteers and governors about the school's responsibilities for safeguarding children.
-To enable everyone to have a clear understanding of how these responsibilities should be carried out.
-Hertfordshire Safeguarding Children Partnership Procedures The school follows the procedures established by the Hertfordshire Safeguarding Children Partnership (HSCP); a guide to procedures and practice for all agencies in Hertfordshire working with children and their families. https://hertsscb.proceduresonline.com/index.htm School Staff & Volunteers All school and college staff have a responsibility to provide a safe environment in which children can learn.
-School staff and volunteers are particularly well placed to observe outward signs of abuse, changes in behaviour and failure to develop because they have daily contact with children.
-All school staff will receive appropriate safeguarding children training (which is updated regularly - Hertfordshire Safeguarding Children Partnership advises every three years), so that they are knowledgeable and Model Child Protection Policy for Schools CSF0034 Page 5 of 49September 20 aware of their role in the early recognition of the indicators of abuse or neglect and of the appropriate procedures to follow.
+Purpose of a Child Protection Policy To inform staff, parents, volunte the school's responsibilities for To enable everyone to have a c these responsibilities should be safeguarding children. lear understanding of how Hertfordshire Safeguarding Children Partnership Procedures The school follows the procedure Hertfordshire Safeguarding Chil a guide to procedures and prace Hertfordshire working with child https://hertsscb.procedureso ldren Partnership (HSCP); tice for all agencies in ren and their families.
+School Staff & Volunteers All school and college staff have provide a safe environment in w School staff and volunteers are observe outward signs of abuse and failure to develop because with children. , changes in behaviour Child Protection Policy for Watling View All school staff will receive appr children training (which is updat Hertfordshire Safeguarding Chil Page 3 of 49 ted regularly - every three years), so that they are knowledgeable and aware of their role in the early recognition of the indicators of abuse or neglect and of the appropriate procedures to follow.
 In addition, all staff members should receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.

-Temporary staff and volunteers will be made aware of the safeguarding policies and procedures by the DSL, including The Child Protection Policy and Staff Behaviour Policy (code of conduct)

-Mission Statement Northaw church of England primary School vision (LOVING FOR TODAY, LEARNING FOR TOMORROW, FOREVER IN FAITH) and ethos shapes the way that the school functions.
-WE are therefore enabled to:

-- establish and maintain an ethos and culture where children feel secure, are encouraged to talk, and are listened and responded to when they have a worry or concern; - establish and maintain an ethos and culture where school staff and volunteers feel safe, are encouraged to talk and are listened and responded to when they have concerns about the safety and well-being of a child; - ensure children know that there are adults in the school whom they can approach if they are worried; - ensure that children, who have additional/unmet needs are supported appropriately.
-This could include referrals to Early Help Services or Child Protection Contacts to specialist services if they are a child in need or have been / are at risk of being abused and neglected; - consider how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
-Refer to KCSiE Part two:93

-Staff members working with children are advised to maintain an attitude of 'it could happen here' and 'it could be happening to this child', where safeguarding is concerned.
+Temporary staff and volunteers will be made aware of the safeguarding policies and procedures by the DSL, including The Child Protection Policy and Staff Behaviour Policy (code of conduct) Mission Statement Establish and maintain an ethos and culture where children feel secure, are encouraged to talk, and are listened and responded to when they have a worry or concern.
+Ensure that all members of staff are aware and understand that due to the extremely vulnerable nature of the children and young people at Watling View they must be rigorously alert to any change in the child or young person.
+Establish and maintain an ethos and culture where school staff and volunteers feel safe, are encouraged to talk and are listened and responded to when they have concerns about the safety and well-being of a child.
+Ensure children know that there are adults in the school whom they can approach if they are worried and provide all pupils at Watling View the most appropriate communication system to ensure they can communicate with adults.
+Ensure that children, who have additional/unmet needs are supported appropriately.
+This could include referrals to Early Help Services or Child Protection Contacts to specialist services if they are a child in need or have been / are at risk of being abused and neglected.
+Consider how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
+Refer to KCSiE Part two:93 Staff members working with children are advised to maintain an attitude of 'it could happen here' and 'it could be happening to this child', where safeguarding is concerned.
 When concerned about the welfare of a child, staff members should always act in the interests of the child.